apache/nuttx/arch/README.txt

   - struct xcptcontext.
 This structures represents the saved context of a thread.

-  - irqstate_t irqsave(void) -- Used to disable all interrupts.
+  - irqstate_t up_irq_save(void) -- Used to disable all interrupts.

-  - void irqrestore(irqstate_t flags) -- Used to restore interrupt
+  - void upirq_restore(irqstate_t flags) -- Used to restore interrupt
-    enables to the same state as before irqsave was called.
+    enables to the same state as before up_irq_save was called.

+  NOTE: These interfaces are not available to application code but can only be used withint the operating system code.
+And, in general, these functions should *never* be called directly, not unless you know absolutely well what you are doing.
+Rather you shoudl typically use the wrapper functions enter_critical_section() and leave_critical_section() as prototyped in include/nuttx/irq.h.

   This file must also define NR_IRQS, the total number of IRQs supported by the board.